ai-sidekick/airbyte-demo/docs/integrations/sources/facebook-marketing.md

 # Facebook Marketing

 This page guides you through the process of setting up the Facebook Marketing source connector.
-You will need to provide the credentials that allow access to the app, so your client's credentials.
+You will need to provide the credentials that allow access to the app.
 For more information, please refer to the official doc from Facebook: <https://developers.facebook.com/docs/app-review/submission-guide/>
 ## Prerequisites

 * A [Facebook Ad Account ID](https://www.facebook.com/business/help/1492627900875762)